 Strawberries Are Plentiful and Nutritious

 It was touch and go there for a couple of weeks this spring, but the weather turned, the sun came out and BAM…..we have an abundance of strawberries!
 Our locally grown strawberries can be found throughout the county at roadside stands, farms and at the Sanford Farmers Market.
+Speaking with a couple farmers we might have another week or so to enjoy this seasonal treat.

 Fresh strawberries are an excellent source of vitamin C; just eight medium strawberries have 140 percent of the recommended daily intake of vitamin C. That’s about 55 percent more vitamin C than you would get in the same serving of oranges.
 These delectable delights are low in calories‑‑one cup of fresh berries contains only about 45 calories.
 Of course sugar and syrup used for freezing, or cream poured on top, can add extra calories.